wpmudev/coursepress/README.md

 **ALWAYS** use Grunt to build CoursePress production branches.
 Use the following commands:

-* `grunt watch` .. watch js and scss files for changes, auto process them.
+* `grunt watch` .. watch js and scss files, auto process them when changed.
+* `grunt watch:js` .. only watch js files.
+* `grunt watch:css` .. only watch css files.

 * `grunt js` .. validate and minify js files.
 * `grunt css` .. validate and compile scss files to css.
+* `grunt lang` .. update the translations pot file.

+* `grunt test` .. runs the unit tests.
 * `grunt php` .. validate WP Coding Standards in php files.
-* `grunt test` .. runs the unit tests.
-* `grunt lang` .. update the translations pot file.
+* `grunt php-fix` .. tries to auto-fix incorrect code formatting.
+* `grunt` .. run tasks: php, test, js, css

-* `grunt build` .. runs all tasks (js, css, php, test, lang) and builds all production versions.
+* `grunt build` .. runs all tasks (php, test, js, css, lang) and builds all production versions.
 * `grunt build:pro` .. same as build, but only build the pro plugin version.
 * `grunt build:free` .. same as build, but only build the free plugin version.
 * `grunt build:campus` .. same as build, but only build the campus plugin version.